er1927/multi-step-form-javascript/multi-step-form-main/README-template.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
+Use this div to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: